Find information on what materials are required for a committee review.

 Starting in the Fall, make sure you have:

-2. By October 7 in the academic year when you want to be reviewed by the committee, fill out the Health Professions Advisor Request Form (You must log into Google with your g.holycross.edu email account to access form).
+2. In the first week of October in the academic year when you want to be reviewed by the committee, fill out the Health Professions Advisor Request Form (You must log into Google with your g.holycross.edu email account to access form).
 You must do this in any year you plan to apply, even if you have been reviewed previously.

 3. Either created or updated your letter of recommendation spreadsheet with letters you are requesting.